anoopkcn/obsidian-zotero-annotations/README.md

 ```

 ## Settings
-By default annotations are created with a plain template.
+By default, annotations are created with a plain template.
 You can provide a custom template by providing the path to the template using the `Template File` option in the settings.

 Following is an example of a custom template:
 ```md